Adaptive Fast Smooth Second-Order Sliding Mode Control for Attitude Tracking of a 3-DOF Helicopter: Experimental Results

-The results of experiment \uppercase\expandafter{\romannumeral1} are shown in Fig. 2: (a)-(d).
+Fig. 2: (a)-(d) show the experimental results.
 Fig. 2: (a) and (c) demonstrate the responses of elevation angle tracking error by using INTSM-AFSOSMC and the proposed method, respectively.
 Fig. 2: (b) and (d) present the local magnification of corresponding tracking error to show the steady-state response more clearly.
 Fig. 2: (a) shows that elevation angle and pitch angel tracking errors converge to the origin in finite time by using our proposed control scheme as fast as the method in \cite{Tran2020}, which means our proposed method also possesses the characteristic of fast finite-time convergence.
 In addition, Fig. 2: (b) illustrates that the proposed method can weaken the chattering effect existing in the AFSOSMC method.
-A similar conclusion can be drawn from the Fig. 2: (c) and (d) of the pitch angel tracking.
+A similar conclusion for the pitch angel tracking can be drawn in light of the Fig. 2: (c) and (d).